 A roller fairlead offers less friction on angled-pulls but might rattle when not in use and has more chances to break if you hit something hard.

-To make your winch cable glide a little better roller fairlead was a common upgrade if you had a steel hawse fairlead.
+To make your winch cable glide a little better, a roller fairlead is a common upgrade if you had a steel hawse fairlead.

-Recently synthetic winch rope is becoming the thing to use on your winch because it is lighter, less likely to be dangerous, stronger than steel winch cable.
+Recently synthetic winch rope is becoming the thing to use on your winch because it is lighter, less likely to be dangerous, and some are engineered to be stronger than a steel winch cable.
 So, aluminum hawse fairleads and synthetic winch rope are proving to be a good, long-lasting combo.

 A roller fairlead has a lot of parts (most probably 20-40 individual parts) like rollers, circlips or nuts, pins or bolts and a bent steel frame to hold.
 An aluminum hawse fairlead is just a lump of machined aluminum.